alphagov/registers-tech-docs/source/documentation/using_the_api/item_entry_record_example.md

 ## The entry/item/record relationship

-An **entry** expresses a change in a register.
+An **entry** expresses an update to a register.
 For example, using the `GET /entries` endpoint for the `country` register will return all entries there have ever been to that register.
-The very [first entry to the `country` register](https://country.register.gov.uk/entries/1.json) introduced a change for the **key** ‘SU’, corresponding to the country of the USSR.
+The very [first entry to the `country` register](https://country.register.gov.uk/entries/1.json) introduced an update for the **key** ‘SU’, corresponding to the country of the USSR.

 Each entry in a register has a relationship with one **item**, which contains actual data.
 This relationship is expressed through the **item hash**, which addresses to a specific item. **Records** are identifiable by keys and correspond to the latest entry for a particular key, as indicated by the entry number.